How Features of Blockchain Support Sustainability Efforts?

 Thus, the more miners there are in the blockchain, the more secure the transactions are and the greater the energy consumption, which leads to carbon emissions when it comes to fossil energy sources.

 Today, the environmental impacts are such that certain countries, such as China, Kazakhstan and Sweden, ban the mining of cryptocurrencies.
-Therefore, the sustainability of the entire functioning of the blockchain is threatened if no greener solution is adopted.
+Therefore, without a new, greener solution, the sustainability of the entire functioning of the blockchain is threatened.

-Initiatives are emerging to ensure a more sustainable and greener blockchain, like Bitcoin, which can use any energy source, including that coming from waste.
+Initiatives are emerging to ensure a more sustainable and greener blockchain, like Bitcoin, which can use any energy source, including waste.

 Unlike the Proof of Work mechanism, Proof of Stake does not require all miners to validate each transaction and is drastically less energy-intensive.

-This principle is based on asking users to prove possession of a certain quantity of cryptocurrency to validate new blocks in the blockchain and derive profits.
+This principle asks users to prove possession of a certain quantity of cryptocurrency to validate new blocks in the blockchain and derive profits.

 The second cryptocurrency in the world, Ethereum, has reduced its energy consumption by 99.9% by switching from the Proof Of Work algorithm to that of Proof Of Stake.

-Blockchain technology is revolutionizing sustainability by enhancing transparency, reducing waste, and promoting environmentally friendly practices.
-But how can blockchain be used to support sustainable business practices?
+Blockchain technology revolutionises sustainability by enhancing transparency, reducing waste, and promoting environmentally friendly practices.
+But how can we use blockchain to support sustainable business practices?

-Here’s how features of blockchain support sustainability efforts and help achieve green agenda :
+Here’s how features of blockchain support sustainability efforts and help achieve a green agenda :

 1. Increasing Transparency and Security